These are my favorite, the best, tried-and-true lunch containers and gear for kids that makes lunch packing easy and healthy for all!

 1. PlanetBox Rover

-This is the metal lunch box you most often see me use for Alice’s lunches.
+This is the metal lunch box you most often see me use for my daughter’s lunches.

 Pro: It is one container that is easy for kids to open so that they are not wasting their valuable lunch time fussing with lids.
 I like that it’s metal and it has really stood the test of time, as we have had our’s for going on 3 years.
 I know many adults find that it is an adequate size for their lunches as well!

 Con: It isn’t cheap, which is something that puts many people off.
 It is also an odd shape and size for a lunch container, making it so that you almost have to buy the insulated carrying bag through their website.
 I’ve also heard from followers that their customer support isn’t the best in town.
 Also, because it is metal, some younger kids find it too heavy to easily carry around.